What's inside an op-amp?

 Let’s consider a typical n-channel MOSFET.
 We know that it’s a voltage-controlled device: that is, a voltage signal applied to the gate terminal (Vgs) modulates the flow of current between the two other terminals — drain and the source (Id).

-From this description, one could assume that FET is just a variable resistor: a device where the gate voltage dials in a specific drain-source resistance, and where that resistance stays roughly the same no matter what voltage (Vds) is applied to the remaining terminals.
-If that model is true, the drain-source I-V plot for a given gate voltage should look about the same as it does for a resistor:
+From this description, one could assume that FET is just a variable resistor: a device where the gate voltage dials in a specific drain-source resistance, and where that resistance stays roughly the same no matter what voltage (Vds) appears across the other two terminals.
+If that model is true, the drain-source I-V plot (Id-Vds) for a given gate voltage should look about the same as it does for a resistor:

 The diagram, captured for a 10 kΩ resistor, makes perfect sense: I = V/R, so if R is constant, the current through a resistive load should be directly proportional the applied voltage.

 But that’s not at all what happens with a FET!
 Don’t take my word for it.
-I recorded the following curve for a common BS170 transistor at Vgs = 2.25 V (this voltage was chosen empirically to maintain the same scale for both plots):
+I recorded the following curve for a common BS170 transistor at Vgs = 2.25 V. I selected this voltage empirically just to maintain the same scale for both plots:

 The long-tailed pair